 Blueberry Overnight Oats with Protein Powder

 Looking for a quick and healthy make-ahead breakfast?
 Enter, blueberry overnight oats with protein powder!
-Dairy-free, gluten-free, vegan, sugar-free, and low-calorie- the best!
+A super easy, on-the-go breakfast that requires almost no prep.
+Eat these protein overnight oats for breakfast and have energy all the way until lunch.

 What Makes This Recipe Great

-I’m always looking for a protein-packed breakfast that will fuel my body while I chase around 3 kids, get work done, clean my house, make meals, and juggle the million other things that we have to do as adults to keep our worlds spinning properly!
+I’m always looking for a protein-packed breakfast that will fuel my body for all of the things I have to do.
+I need a breakfast recipe that will give me energy and keep me full as I chase around 3 kids, get work done, clean my house, make meals, and juggle all the things.

-This blueberry overnight oats with protein powder recipe was born out of needing something quick and on the go, and I have to say it is delicious, satisfying, and always hits the spot!
+This blueberry overnight oats with protein powder recipe was born out of needing something quick and on the go.
+I have to say it is delicious, satisfying, and always hits the spot!

-With minimal prep and easy cleanup, these blueberry overnight oats make the perfect breakfast!
+With minimal prep and easy cleanup, these blueberry protein overnight oats make the perfect breakfast!

 - Easy Prep and Minimal Cleanup